viant/endly/example/etl/transformer/README.md

 This application was build to provide end to end testing example of etl application.

-The end to end test provide uses to test aerospike to mysql backup with and without transformation.
+The end to end test provide use cases to test aerospike to mysql backup with and without transformation.

 Prerequisites: